duguyihou/react-native-turbo-image/README.md

 Enables Live Text interaction with the image.

+### `allowHardware?: boolean` (Android only)

+Setting this to false this will reduce performance on API 26 and above.
+Only disable this if necessary.
+[Coil's docs](https://coil-kt.github.io/coil/recipes/#shared-element-transitions)

 ### `format?: String`

 Specify the format for special image, e.g. `svg`, `gif` and `apng`.
 In general, TurboImage will determine the decoder automatically.